Teaches students how to effectively incorporate any new features that will enhance their productivity in Photoshop.

-Ask Your Partner.
+Ask Your Printer.
 The Depth of Understanding.
 How the Book is Organized.
-A Word to Windows Users.
+A Word to Windows (and Mac OS 9) Users.
 Thank You!

 Hardware.
 The Power of Photoshop.

 Upgrading to a New Version.
 Windows.
 Navigation.
 Moving Pixels.
 Dialog Boxes.
 Tools.
 Palettes.
 Preferences.
+When Things Go Wrong.
+Easter Eggs.
 The World of Photoshop.

 Words, Words, Words.
 Bitmapped Images.
 Resolution.
 How Much Is Enough?
 Terms of Resolution.
 Resampling.
 Image Size Dialog Box.
 Image Mode.
 Bitmaps and File Size.
 Billions and Billions of Bits.